 WEST Coast Group forming NOW.
-Start date: TBA.
-Location: San Diego & Orange County, California.
+Start date: Summer 2018.
+Location: California.

 First year East Coast students share thoughts about the Biography and Social Art Program.
 Video by Dana Jenks, Physics and Art Teacher at George Washington Carver School of Arts and Science.